 Heartland B-cycle is the Greater Omaha Metro Area's bike sharing system.
 There are currently 152 B-cycles at 31 B-stations located throughout Council Bluffs and Omaha.
 There is a bike station located outside of Hillmer Art Gallery.
-CSM will provide an annual pass to any faculty, staff, or student who wants to participate for the 2018-19 academic year.
+CSM will provide an annual pass to any faculty, staff, or student who wants to participate for the 2020-21 academic year.

-To use the system, students and employees register online at heartlandbcycle.com for the Heartland Pass (annual pass) using their CSM email address and the promo code provided by College of Saint Mary.
-The promo code will be provided at the beginning of each semester and will be posted on MyCSM.
+To use the system, students and employees register online at heartlandbcycle.com for the Heartland Pass (annual pass) or the app BCycle on their smartphone using their CSM email address and the promo code CSM2021.
 The pass allows unlimited access to the bikes and 1 hour of use as many times as wanted.
 Checkouts longer than an hour incur additional charges (\$4/hour).
 If a B-cycle is needed for more than an hour, the rider can check a bike into a B-cycle station and then check it back out immediately to avoid additional charges.
 A B-cycle can be picked up at any station and returned to any station.